AGolz/Born2beRoot/README.md

 In the next section, we will walk through the process of installing Rocky Linux on a VirtualBox VM, setting it up as a server, and exploring the various features and configurations that make it a powerful and flexible choice for server deployment.

+## Part III: Setting Up VirtualBox for Rocky Linux
+Here, we will walk through the steps of setting up VirtualBox for Rocky Linux.

+__Step 1: Download Rocky Linux ISO__
+Download the ISO file for Rocky Linux from the official Rocky Linux download [page](https://rockylinux.org/ru/download).

 ### inst.text
 ### anaconda
 ### fdisk and parted